ARTICLE

 Depending on your specific operation, workforce, toolset, and constraints, implementing a 2-2-3 schedule can also present some challenges.
 Some possible disadvantages include:

-• May disrupt employee sleep – Because 12- and 24-hour shifts often require employees to work long hours on multiple consecutive days, they can contribute to poor sleep patterns that impact health, productivity, satisfaction, and even safety.
+• May disrupt employee sleep Because 12- and 24-hour shifts often require employees to work long hours on multiple consecutive days, it can contribute to poor sleep patterns that impact health, productivity, satisfaction, and even safety.
 Properly managed Panama shifts can help prevent extreme exhaustion by allowing adequate time for rest, making it easier and safer for employees to do their jobs.

 • Requires employers to adhere to strict state labor laws — In addition to complying with any other labor laws relevant to your specific industry and organization, you’ll need to closely examine those that may impact your ability to implement a 2-2-3 schedule.
 In California, for instance, employers must conduct a poll before leveraging a 12-hour shift pattern, allowing employees to determine whether the organization should adopt the model.
 If two-thirds of employees agree with the approach, the agency must mail the approving results to the Department of Industrial Relationships for legal verification.